Emerging in the 1980s, softshells bridged the gap between waterproof hardshell jackets and highly breathable fleece mid-layers.

 Getting a hood that fits is important, it affects how much body heat you’ll lose through your head as well as how good your field of vision is in poor conditions.
 It’s worth considering the level of adjustment available on a jacket’s hood.
 All Rab softshells feature helmet compatible hoods, either designed to be used over or under a helmet.

 Developed by Rab, Matrix fabrics are used in a vast array of our softshell garments.
 They have high degrees of stretch for freedom of movement and are all designed for durability, comfort and weather protection.
-They provide wind resistance, air permeability for breathability and they move moisture when active, whilst also being fast drying.
+They provide wind resistance, air permeability for breathability, and they move moisture when active.
+Not only that, but they're fast drying too.
 Depending on the intended end use, we specify a range of different weights of fabric.
 Matrix fabrics are used for both single layer and double layer softshells, the latter being bonded to knit or fleece liners for enhanced performance in cooler conditions.

 Lightweight, highly packable and excellent at wicking away moisture.
 Single-layer softshells are ideal for warmer conditions where the weather can be changeable.